YuanxiangFranck/x3dom-plugins-API/README.md

 Demo on :
 [**http://yuanxiangfranck.github.io/**](http://yuanxiangfranck.github.io/)

-In order to build the example :
+In order to run the example with :

 1. clone the repository